allyoliphant/arthritistracker/README.md

         return $conn;
     }

-If your repo will be public, I suggest setting your database's values outside of the code like I have to keep the values secret.
+If your repo will be public, I suggest setting your database's values outside of the code to keep the values secret.

 If you are using wamp (or I believe any Apache server), you can update the *httpd-vhosts.conf* file to set enviroment variables.
-I would do this after you have setup your local server in [Setting up wamp](#setting-up-wamp).
-You will need to restart wamp (left click wamp icon, click *Restart All Services*) for the changes to be available.
+I would do this after you setup your local server in [Setting up a local server](#setting-up-a-local-server).
+You will need to restart wamp (left click wamp icon, click **Restart All Services**) for the changes to be available.

     <VirtualHost *:<port for your local server>>
         ServerName <name of your local server, normally localhost>